-During the third quarter of 2011, LMDC continued working with the City and the project team, which includes Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
+During the fourth quarter of 2011, LMDC continued working with the City and the project team, which includes Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
 LMDC continues to work with all parties involved to further PAC planning on the WTC site.
 Work this quarter focused on the coordination of design with other stakeholders&rsquo programming below grade from the 266&rsquo slab to grade.

 The Port Authority engaged in project administration and compiling required project reports for compliance with the \$2M Subrecipient Agreement between LMDC and the Port Authority for design services for the Performing Arts Center foundations.
-The Port Authority continues to work on providing LMDC with project information and budget regarding their request to use some of the contingency funds in this Subrecipient Agreement.
-During this quarter, negotiations and drafting of agreements continued between LMDC, the City, and the Port Authority for the construction of the below grade structures, construction administration, planning, and design coordination activities for the PAC.
+The Port Authority continues to work with LMDC to provide project information and budget regarding their request to use some of the contingency funds in this Subrecipient Agreement.